day0market/pyalgotrader/docs/cta_strategy.md

 &nbsp;

-## Strategy Development
+##  strategy development
-CTAPolicy templates provide a complete signal generation and delegate management functions，Users can develop their own strategies based on the template。The new strategy can be placed in the user runs the file（recommend），As inc:\users\administrator.vntraderCreate a directorystrategiesfolder；It can be placed in the root directoryvnpy\app\cta_strategy\strategiesFolder。 note：Policy file is named underline mode，Such asboll_channel_strategy.py；The policy class name is used in camel，Such asBollChannelStrategy。
+CTA policy templates provide a complete signal generation and delegate management functions ， users can develop their own strategies based on the template .  the new strategy can be placed in the user runs the file （ recommend ）， as in c:\users\administrator.vntrader create a directory strategies folder ； it can be placed in the root directory vnpy\app\cta_strategy\strategies folder . note ： policy file is named underline mode ， such as boll_channel_strategy.py； the policy class name is used in camel ， such as BollChannelStrategy.

-By the followingBollChannelStrategyPolicy Example，Concrete steps to demonstrate the development strategy：
+ by the following BollChannelStrategy policy example ， concrete steps to demonstrate the development strategy ：

 ###  parameter settings

-Define policy parameters and policy variables initialized。Policy parameters for the class policy of public property，Users can call or change policy parameters by creating a new instance。
+ define policy parameters and policy variables initialized .  policy parameters for the class policy of public property ， users can call or change policy parameters by creating a new instance .

-As forrb1905Variety，Users can create based onBollChannelStrategyExamples of strategies，Such asRB_BollChannelStrategy，boll_windowIt can be made18Change30。
+ as for rb1905 variety ， users can create based on BollChannelStrategy examples of strategies ， such as RB_BollChannelStrategy，boll_window it can be made 18 change 30.

-Examples of ways to create strategies to effectively implement a strategy to run a number of varieties，Policy parameters and which can be adjusted by the features of species。
+ examples of ways to create strategies to effectively implement a strategy to run a number of varieties ， policy parameters and which can be adjusted by the features of species .
 ```
     boll_window = 18
     boll_dev = 3.4